- Stocks end with back-to-back losses after Dow's 1,000-point skid on Fridayon August 29, 2022 at 9:04 pm

 - New home sales decline in Marchon April 26, 2022 at 3:03 pm

-U.S. new-home sales increased 1.5% to an annual rate of 740,000, the government said Friday.
-The figure equates to how many homes would be sold over a yearlong period of time if the same number were bought in each month based on the rate of sales in July.
-Compared to a year ago, sales were down 24%.The median forecast of economists polled by MarketWatch was that new home sales would come in at an annual rate of 720,000 for August.
-The median sales price of new houses sold in August was $390,900, rising slightly from the previous month to reach a new record high.
+U.S. new-home sales decreased 8.6% to an annual rate of 763,000 in March, the government said Tuesday.
+That figure represents the quantity of homes that would be sold over a yearlong period of time if the same number of properties were bought each month based on the rate of sales in March.
+Compared to a year ago, sales were down 12.6%.
+Economists polled by MarketWatch expected new-home sales in March to drop to an annual rate of 770,000.

-U.S. home builders started construction on homes at a seasonally-adjusted annual rate of 1.62 million in August, representing a 3.9% increase from the previous month, the U.S. Census Bureau reported Tuesday.
-Compared with August 2020, housing starts were up 17.4%.
-The pace of permitting for new housing units also increased in August.
-Permitting for new homes occurred at a seasonally-adjusted annual rate of 1.73 million, up 6% from July and 13.5% from a year ago.
-With both housing starts and building permits, the gains recorded in August were driven by an uptick in multifamily construction activity.
-Economists polled by MarketWatch had expected housing starts to occur at a pace of 1.55 million and building permits to come in at a pace of 1.62 million.
+U.S. home builders started construction on homes at a seasonally-adjusted annual rate of roughly 1.79 million in March, representing a 0.3% increase from the upwardly-revised figures for the previous month, the U.S. Census Bureau reported Tuesday.
+Compared with March 2021, housing starts were up nearly 4%.
+Meanwhile, permitting for new homes occurred at a seasonally-adjusted annual rate of roughly 1.87 million, up 0.4% from February and 6.7% from a year ago.
+Economists polled by MarketWatch had expected housing starts to occur at a median pace of 1.73 million and building permits to come in at a median pace of 1.82 million.